obsidianmd/obsidian-sample-plugin/README.md

 - support for imposing inheritance of order specifications with flexible exclusion and overriding logic

 ---
-## Basic scenario: set the custom sorting order for a specific folder
+## Basic scenario 1: set the custom sorting order for a specific folder

 Create a new note named `sortspec` in the folder for which you want to configure the sorting